 Notice of Motion.
 A written application to the Court for an order for support, discovery, parenting time, counsel fees, or other relief.
 The Notice lists the relief requested and is supported by the certification of the party seeking the relief.
 If requested, the Court will generally permit attorneys to appear and make arguments on behalf of their clients on the return date of the motion.
 Clients may appear in Court on motion days to observe the procedure.
 The Court makes its decision after reading the papers submitted and the argument of counsel.
 After the decision is entered, an Order is prepared to memorialize the judge’s decision.

 Order.
 A document that reflects the Court’s decision after hearing a Motion or Order to Show Cause.
 Orders are also entered after conferences with the Court on scheduling matters.

 Trial.
-If the parties cannot resolve their differences through negotiation, mediation or ESP, the parties and their witnesses testify and present evidence in open Court, subject to interrogation by the other spouse’s lawyer.
+If the parties cannot resolve their differences through negotiation, mediation, or ESP, the parties and their witnesses testify and present evidence in open Court, subject to interrogation by the spouse’s lawyer.
 At the conclusion of the trial, the Court renders a decision called a Judgment.